Leantime/docs/getting-started/new-project.md

 This pattern will continue into Problem & Solution.
 The Full Canvas will take you through this in more detail -- looking also at solution costs, revenue flows, value proposition, metrics and distribution channels.

-In the end, it should look like this:
+In the end, it should look something like this:

 ![logo](../_images/getting-started/image4.png)

 Click Save.

-Need more information on the Lean Canvas?
-Click *here to read more.
+Need more information on the Lean methodologies and research?
+Click [here](knowledge-base/whatislean.md) to read more.

 ![logo](../_images/getting-started/image9.png)